rmGuarachi/ThreadRaceUsingJoins/README.md

 # Race simulation

+This race simulation was written in java and only uses the join method from Threads class.

 There are three obstacles:
 1. Forest: Each racer will search for a map in the forest.
 2. Mountain: There is only one path through the forest (meaning only one racer can go through the path).